Code-Institute-Submissions/Mk1-Project/README.md

 2. **New Clients**: The site is intended to provide a marketing platform, providing access to information on the services provided and imagery of the products available.
-The site is built on the premise that potential clients will already have a event in mind when coming to the site and showcasing a variety of events could keep 'GingerNut Catering' in mind for smaller or bigger events.
+The site is built on the premise that potential clients will already have an event in mind when coming to the site and showcasing a variety of events could keep 'GingerNut Catering' in mind for smaller or bigger events.
-Aswell as providing recipes and locations of open popup events which a potential client can further investigate the product they are looking for.
+As well as providing recipes and locations of open popup events which a potential client can further investigate the product they are looking for.
 The contact page provides them with a non commital process to start their enquiry

 3. **Existing Clients**: Existing Clients will be able to keep up to date with new popup events where they can join us, Keep up to date with seasonal menus and free recipes.
-The contact page provides the samae benefits to a existing client as it does to new clients.
+The contact page provides the same benefits to a existing client as it does to new clients.

 ## **1.3 Who Built the Site and Why**
 This site was conceived, designed and built by Peter Freemantle for his first "User Centric